 Monero is a secure, untraceable and resilient digital currency.
-We believe it is the successor to Bitcoin.
-Read why.
+Read Monero vs Bitcoin: Privacy and Design Trade-offs.

 Overview

 The Monero project created a simpler way to share your Monero public address.
-For example, our Monero.how donation address is:
+For example, our monero.how donation address is:

-but OpenAlias allows us to configure our domain so that people can donate to us simply by entering:
+but OpenAlias allows us to configure our domain so that people can donate to us simply by entering hello@monero.how as the address to send to from a Monero wallet.

-Configuring your DNS for OpenAlias
+Configuring Your DNS for OpenAlias

 Let's say your email address is alice@example.com.
 OpenAlias automatically replaces the '@' sign with a '.' - which means that the configuration we are about to show you will allow payments to be sent to you at either 'alice@example.com' or at 'alice.example.com'.

-Locate the DNS configuration for your domain name at the registrar you purchased it at, and add a TXT record for the host 'alice.example.com' with the following value: (enter it all on one line without line breaks)
+Locate the DNS configuration for your domain name at the registrar you purchased it at, and add a TXT record for the host 'alice.example.com' with the following value (enter it all on one line without line breaks):

-oa1:xmr recipient_address=4JUdGzvrMFDWrUUwY3toJATSeNwjn54LkCnKBPRzDuhzi5vSepHfUckJNxRL2gjkNrSqtCoRUrEDAgRwsQvVCjZbRx8NCvspxJMRJcG69H; recipient_name=Alice Lastname; tx_description=Donate to my cupcake fund!;
+oa1:xmr recipient_address=86oPE889B4qeJn14jkhQkPFnwRUV3Upd8TZjbU89JdWpH7NbECNHXMG67vSLCKZt1nTWK4v445cndXLNtw24WzmNGYs7WeH; recipient_name=Alice Lastname; tx_description=Donate to my cupcake fund;

 If you are unfamiliar with DNS, note that if asked for a TTL value, it's fine to leave it at its default value.
 The TTL specifies the maximum number of seconds that your new DNS record will be cached for by people that query it.
-Once you have configured your TXT record, it may take a few hours to propagate.
-You can check it is working correctly by using this tool to check the status of your TXT records.

 Note that if you want to add a Bitcoin donation address as well, you can do this by adding another almost identical record except that it would start with 'oa1:btc' instead of 'oa1:xmr', and would obviously contain your Bitcoin public address instead of your Monero address.